Theological Writing Resources

 Reflection Papers

-Reflective writing provides the author the opportunity to think about an experience or text in light of his or her own life and experiences.
-Reflective writing often promotes self-awareness as well as self-assessment in order to expand the author’s thinking and practice.
-While often less formal than an academic research paper, reflective writing still requires analysis, critical thinking, and the ability of the author to connect his or her reactions to the text or artifact.
+Reflective writing allows the author to contemplate an experience or text in light of their own life and experiences.
+This type of writing often promotes self-awareness and self-assessment, helping to expand the author's thinking and practice.
+While reflective writing is often less formal than an academic research paper, it still requires analysis, critical thinking, and the ability to connect personal reactions to the text or artifact.

 Criteria for reflective writing assignments will vary depending on the goals of your instructor.
-Even though the nature of reflective writing asks for you to expound upon your own thoughts and experiences, you will still need to relate those thoughts and experiences to the ideas and texts that you have discussed in class.
-In most types of reflective writing you will be required to use academic evidence to back up your assertions.
+Even though reflective writing requires you to expound upon your thoughts and experiences, you will still need to relate those thoughts and experiences to the ideas and texts discussed in class.
+In most types of reflective writing, you will be required to use academic evidence to support your assertions.

-You will find in the sources listed below that there are many different approaches to writing a theological reflection.
-In general expect to:
+The sources listed below outline various approaches to writing a theological reflection.
+In general, expect to:

 - Select an experience to reflect upon.